-Augusta Ada King, Countess of Lovelace, was the only legitimate child of the poet Lord Byron and his wife Anne Isabella Milbanke.
-However, Ada never knew the father who deserted his wife only a month after her birth and who died when his daughter was nine years old.
+Augusta Ada King, Countess of Lovelace, was the only legitimate child of the poet Lord Byron.
+However, she never knew the father who left his wife and child when Ada was still a baby, and who died when she was nine.

 Charles Babbage 1791-1871

-Ada’s talents really came to fruition when, at the age of seventeen, she met with Charles Babbage, Lucasian professor of mathematics at Cambridge University.
-Babbage had already begun his work on the world's first mechanical computers, even though his machines were never constructed with parliament refusing to sponsor his plans for the ‘Difference’ and ‘Analytical’ Engines.
+Ada’s talents came to fruition at the age of seventeen when she met with Charles Babbage, Lucasian professor of mathematics at Cambridge University.
+In such a role, Babbage had already begun his work on mechanical computers, though his machines were never made, with parliament refusing to sponsor the plans he submitted for the ‘Difference’ and ‘Analytical’ Engines.

-Babbage did find some sympathy abroad when aided by the Italian mathematician, Louis Menebrea.
-And when he returned to England again, Ada - his little Enchantress of Numbers - helped him with translating Menabrea’s notes.
-From these she formed an algorithm: a code to enable the actual processing of the machines that her mentor had in mind, even though they were never constructed during their inventor's lifetime.
-But, as such, she is now viewed as being the first computer programmer, and there is also some evidence that Ada suggested punch cards for use with the Analytical machine, even suggesting that its scope might aid the composition of music.
+Babbage found more interest abroad, and was aided by the Italian mathematician, Louis Menebrea.
+When he then returned to England again, Ada ~ his little Enchantress of Numbers ~ who had since gone on to marry, continued to help him with translating Menabrea’s notes.
+From these she formed an algorithm: a code to enable the processing of the machines her mentor had in mind.
+For this work she is now viewed as being the first computer programmer.
+There is also some evidence that Ada designed or suggested punch cards for use with the machine, even exploring its scope for aiding the composition of music.

-Finally, if you like the idea of ‘steampunk’ Victorian fiction, then why not try reading The Difference Machine, an alternate historical novel by William Gibson and Bruce Sterling.
-In their combined story, the Analytical Engine has been built, changing the balance of world power.
-Babbage has great political influence.
-The Prime Minister is the scandalous Lord Byron (still living, rather than dying in Greece) who heads the Industrial Radical Party: a party in which his daughter, Ada, is also a prominent figure.
-Her computer ‘punch cards’ have been developed to enable a gambling ‘modus’ – betting being a penchant of our heroine, just as it was in real life.
+If you like the idea of ‘steampunk’ Victorian fiction why not try reading The Difference Machine, an alternate historical novel featuring Ada Lovelace by William Gibson and Bruce Sterling.
+In their story the Analytical Engine has actually been built, changing the balance of world power.
+Babbage gains great political influence, while the Prime Minister is the scandalous Lord Byron (still alive and in England, rather than dying in Greece).
+Byron heads the Industrial Radical Party, in which Ada is a prominent figure.
+Meanwhile, her computer ‘punch cards’ have been developed to enable a gambling ‘modus’.

-And, with steampunk in mind, the VV would like to end this post by sharing something seem recently on the Datamancer website; a wonderful hybrid laptop encased in a Victorian music box – something that Ada Lovelace would surely have loved to own.
+The VV would like to end this post by sharing something seen on the Datamancer website ~ a wonderful hybrid laptop encased in a Victorian music box, and perhaps something that Ada Lovelace would have loved to own herself.